Best hair curlers 2021: the best tools for effortless curls

 Gone are the days where you’d singe your hair (and very possible your neck and/or scalp) with the cheapest curlers you could find.
-Today’s market is full of brilliant, high quality curling wands.
+Today’s market is full of brilliant, high quality curling wands - as our best hair curlers guide proves.

 Luckily, we’re here to give you the lowdown on what’s out there.
-Here’s our pick of the best hair curlers on the market.
+Here’s our pick of the best hair curlers on the market - all of which will give you fantastic curls, even if you are the only one seeing them in lockdown!

 Best hair curlers